calaldees/teachingWorkshops/teacherEducation/ks5.md

     * OCR Coursework mostly writeup, Spec theory is vague, little practical, difficult to engage students, resources locked behind login (inaccessible to students)

-Vocational Level 3 Courses (30 min)
+Vocational Level 3 Courses (1 Hour)
 --------------------------

+(Welcome to the entire world of FE! - TODO: Organise Guest Speaker)

 * Combinations of module configurations for different needs
 * Lots of specs that combine the modules in different ways